Get Started on a New, Rewarding Career!

 - Patient Care Technician courses are offered three times a year, beginning in January, May, and September.

-- Classes are held Monday and Friday from 9:00 AM – 3:30 PM and Tuesday, Wednesday, Thursday;
+- Classes are held Tuesday and Thursday from 9:00 AM – 3:30 PM and Monday and Wednesday

 - Hands-on training